 How To Get To Havasu Falls Campground

-In order to get to the Havasu Falls campground, you have two options:
+In order to get to the Havasu Falls campground, you have three options:

 - Fly via helicopter

 There is no way to access these beautiful falls via car or truck and it is all for the best.
 The hiking trail to these beautiful falls and spending time in the falls campground is all part of the unforgettable experience.

 The most cost-effective way to get to Havasu Falls is to carry your own gear and hike the 10 miles from the Havasupai Trailhead to the campground.

 From the trailhead, you’ll hike 8 miles on flat, but rocky, loose terrain to the village of Supai.
 It is here at the village where you’ll check in and get your permits for the campground.

 IMPORTANT!
 BE SURE TO BRING your Havasupai Permit confirmation email (printed out or screenshot), your photo ID and your license plate number.
 You must have all of these at the time of check in in order to be given your pass to access the campground.